Nazza6000/Nazza6000/README.md

 Hi, I'm Nazza6000

-I'm an amateur programmer with school qualification level skills in Python and HTML/CSS/JS.
-I'm a Raspberry Pi enthusiast as well
+I'm an amateur programmer with Scottish Higher level skills in Python and HTML/CSS/JS.
+I'm a Raspberry Pi enthusiast as well.
+Currently learning MATLAB/Simulink.